MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-create-edit-topics.md

 ## Design the topic's conversation path

-1. In the topic list, select the topic you want to edit.
+1. Click on **Topics** in the left pane and select the topic you want to edit.

     Power Virtual Agents opens the topic in the authoring canvas and displays the topic's trigger phrases.
 The authoring canvas is where you define the conversation path between a customer and the bot.